 What’s the Secret

 The U2F Security Key, the YubiKey Edge (and YubiKey Edge-n) and the YubiKey NEO (and YubiKey NEO-n) support the emerging FIDO Alliance standard called U2F (Universal Second Factor).
 U2F uses something called public key cryptography, which involves using a really hard math problem to create a pair of keys used to verify access to an app, such as Gmail.
 The key pair is one portion of the strong authentication equation: “something you know” (such as your username/password) and “something you have” (such as a YubiKey).
-The user just plugs the Yubico device into their USB port, enters their existing username/password, and touches the Yubikey button when prompted.
-Installation of software is not required and there is no battery to charge.
+You just plug the Yubico device into your USB port, enter your existing username and password, then touch the YubiKey button when prompted.
+There is no installation of software required and there is no battery to charge.

-- U2F Security Key, YubiKey Edge, YubiKey Edge-n, YubiKey NEO, or YubiKey NEO-n
+- A U2F Security Key, YubiKey Edge, YubiKey Edge-n, YubiKey NEO, or YubiKey NEO-n

 - A Google Account (Gmail or Google Apps)